Sana-Consult/sana-consult/medias/markdown_content/en/en_legal.md

 categorie : "legal"
 lang: "en"
 ---
-Sana Consult is registered under the number 84380914338.
+Sana Consult is registered in France under the number 84380914338.

-This registration does not constitute government approval.
+This registration does not constitute French government approval.

 Company : Sana Consult - address to be completed